Title: | Refitting and Spatial Analysis in Archaeology |

 sel.layers |

 Character.
-The identifier(s) of the stratigraphic layers to retrieve. |
+The identifier(s) of the stratigraphic spatial units to retrieve. |

 A graph is created for each layer in the vertex attribute given by the layer.attr